elireiner/my-projects/README.md

 ##### Discription

-Use this api to and database to manage you bookmarks.
+Use this API to and database to manage your bookmarks.
 Use it directly or connect to it through a client.

-* Built this api to hanlde GET, DELETE, POST, and PATCH requests.
+* Built this API to handle GET, DELETE, POST, and PATCH requests.
-* Designd and implemented the database and tables.
+* Designed and implemented the database and tables.
-* Deployed this api and it's database to Heroku.
+* Deployed this API and it's database to Heroku.